Parenting tips

-Last Updated on January 11, 2022 by Joshua Isibor
+Last Updated on October 7, 2024 by Joshua Isibor

-Getting your child to talk to you or open up about something is not what you can achieve in a twinkle of an eye.
+Getting your child to talk to you or open up about something is not what you can achieve in the twinkle of an eye.
 But yes, for your child to open up, it depends on the level of connection you two have.

 When I say connection, it simply means that it’s something you build way before time.